RickWong/react-isomorphic-starterkit/README.md

 ## Features

 - Fully automated with npm run scripts
-- Supervisor with Hapi.js web server
+- Server hot reloads with piping and Hapi.js
-- Webpack for hot watch and production builds
+- Webpack for watch + production builds
 - React.js + Router on the client and server
 - React Hot Loader for instant client updates
-- Babel.js automatically compiles ES6
+- Babel.js automatically compiles ES6 + ES7
 - React-async to preload on server to client
-- Style-component for quick in-component CSS
+- InlineCss-component for styling components
 - Accessibility hints from react-a11y
 - Shrinkwrapped npm dependencies